 Hybrid picking is a technique in which both the fingers and a flatpick are used to play the strings.
-It takes a lot of practice to develop a coordination of the right hand that enables one to play a note with the pick and a note with either the middle, ring or little finger simultaneously.
+It takes a lot of practice to develop a coordination of the right hand that enables one to play a string with a pick and another string with either your middle, ring or little finger simultaneously.

 You will need to use your ring finger and little finger much more often than you’re used to.
-But the strength and ability to coordinate these fingers is probably not on the same level as that of the thumb, index and middle finger, which makes adapting the hybrid picking technique difficult.
+But the strength and ability to coordinate these fingers is probably not on the same level as for your other fingers, which makes adapting the hybrid picking technique difficult.

 This lesson contains three hybrid picking exercises of increasing difficulty.
 If you have never used a flatpick before, it is recommended to first play the single note fragments on the Basics page, but now with a pick instead of the fingers.